 There’s nothing sweeter than turning a passion into a career.
 After raising her children, Debbi Bourgerie was looking for a new adventure.
 She and her husband Michael discovered a historic storefront in downtown Noblesville and opened Rosie’s Place, a breakfast/brunch/lunch spot and bakery, in 2010.
 The eatery quickly became popular among locals with omelets, eggs benedict and sweet treats like oooey gooey butter cookies.
 They opened a Carmel location in late 2018.

 Red is the color of love, and it’s also the color of Rail Restaurant & Bar.
 Toby and Melanie Miles both worked in the food industry before opening their own restaurant in downtown Westfield, formerly Rail Epicurean Market.
 They turned a dilapidated old grey barn on Park Street into a charming red “barn to table” restaurant serving seasonal dishes with local ingredients.
-The couple plans to open an ice cream shop, Cone + Crumb, next door to Rail in 2019.
+The couple opened an ice cream shop, Cone + Crumb, next door to Rail in Summer 2019.

 Support these other local businesses in Hamilton County owned by couples.